 NOTE: You can only use one controller at a time to fly the P4P.

 The Mavic 2 Smart Controller is not compatible with DroneDeploy.
-The integrated screen comes pre-installed with DJI Pilot and doesn’t allow you to install third-party apps, such as DroneDeploy.
+The integrated screen comes pre-installed with DJI Go 4 with the Mavic 2 Pro and DJI Pilot with the Mavic 2 Enterprise.
+You can use these apps for flight.
 To use DroneDeploy for flight, you would need to purchase a standard Mavic 2 controller (shown on the left) with a mobile device mount.
 Once you’ve paired the new controller with your drone, you'll ready to fly.

 You will need: DJI Mavic 2 Pro / Zoom RC1A/RC1B Controller